 A staple along the historic St. Charles Avenue, Superior Seafood is known for two things: their namesake seafood selection and their award-winning happy hour!
 So naturally when rounding up our favorites, Superior made the cut.
 Drop in daily between 4-6:30 p.m. for $4 house wines and draft beers, their famous frozen cocktails upgraded to large for the price of a small, and raw oysters for just 75 cents!

 The Mid-City hotspot is an insanely dreamy location for a romantic happy hour.
 The property is a revived church home so its design pays homage to its former life.
-Stainglassed windows and high vaulted ceilings are elegant and intentional touches.
-As if the beauty of the space wasn't enough to keep you, their weekday happy hour lasts from 11 a.m. to 6 p.m. so you can sip the day away with $6 cocktails and wines.
+Stain glassed windows and high vaulted ceilings are elegant and intentional touches.
+As if the beauty of the space wasn't enough to keep you, their weekday happy hour lasts from 4-6 p.m.

-Pro-tip: go for the brown butter fries, brussel sprouts and crawfish fritters.
+Pro-tip: go for the brown butter fries, Brussels sprouts, and crawfish fritters.
 Those three appetizers are sure-fire winners!

 The French Quarter's first and only rooftop restaurant has a happy hour you won't want to miss out on.
-In addition to all of their housemade Cajun and Creole dishes such as Gator Nachos, Cajun Crawfish Poutine and Duck Bacon and Sweet Corn Wontons, guests can also enjoy 2 for 1 cocktail and half-priced bottles of wine.
-A deal this good isn't every day so make sure to stop by Monday-Thursday between 2 and 6 p.m. for this happy hour special.
+In addition to all of their house made Cajun and Creole dishes such as Gator Nachos, Cajun Crawfish Poutine, and Duck Bacon and Sweet Corn Wontons, guests can also enjoy two-for-one cocktail and half-priced bottles of wine.
+A deal this good doesn't come around every day so make sure to stop by Monday-Thursday between 2 and 6 p.m. for this happy hour special.